 Double Bounce Rule: After a serve, each team must play their first shot off the bounce, after which the ball can be played off the bounce or volleyed.

-Fault: An infringement of the rules that ends the rally.
+Fault: An infringement of the rules that ends the rally in the sport.

 Foot Fault: Failure to keep at least one foot behind the baseline and touching the ground at the moment the paddle contacts the ball during a serve, or stepping on or into the non-volley zone while volleying a ball.